-“Moses finished explaining” corresponds to “Moses took upon him to expound” of 1:5, and “all the new commandments which God commanded him to declare” corresponds to “according unto all that the LORD had given him in commandment unto them” of 1:3.
+“Moses finished explaining the Torah” (לבאר את התורה) corresponds to “Moses took upon him to explain the Torah” of 1:5, and “all (כל) the new commandments which God commanded him (אשר צוה אותו השם) to declare to them (להם)” corresponds to “according unto all that the LORD had given him in commandment unto them (ככל אשר צוה ה' אתו אליהם)” of 1:3.

-Nahmanides presents the Israelites’ reception of this “exposition of the Torah” as corresponding to the revelation of the Torah at Mount Sinai.
+Nahmanides presents the Israelites’ reception of this “explanation of the Torah” as corresponding to the revelation of the Torah at Mount Sinai.
 That is how he describes it in his comment to the first verse of the book:

 Then Moses called all Israel that were before him … and then began the explanation of the Torah with the Ten Commandments in order that they hear them with the explanation from the mouth of the one who received them from the mouth of the Holy One, blessed be He.
 Afterward, he informed them of the Unity of God, as it is said, Hear, O Israel: the LORD our God, the LORD is One, and all the commandments in this book.
 This is why Scripture explained here which Moses spoke unto ‘all’ Israel, and there it is stated, And Moses called unto ‘all’ Israel [emphasizing that all were present] because the explanation of the Torah and the completion of the commandments must be in the presence of “all” Israel just as was the Giving of the Torah [itself on Mount Sinai].

-Through this “exposition event,” Moses is fashioning a renewed acceptance of the Torah, for now the Israelites are accepting the commandments already included in the Torah together with the additional commandments in the exposition.
-Nahmanides’ exposition of the first half of 26:17, in the concluding paragraph of the exposition, takes this perspective:
+By turning this “explanation of the Torah” into an event, Moses is fashioning a renewed acceptance of the Torah, for now the Israelites are accepting the commandments already included in the Torah together with the additional commandments in the exposition.
+Nahmanides’ exposition of the first half of 26:17, in the concluding paragraph of the explanation of the Torah, takes this perspective:

 YOU HAVE AVOUCHED THE LORD THIS DAY.
 The meaning thereof is: “Since you have accepted the entire Torah upon yourselves with all its interpretations, details, and new promulgations, you have thus magnified God and exalted Him, that He alone will be your God; you will in no way avow another god.”

-After beginning the exposition “with the Ten Commandments in order that they hear them with the explanation from the mouth of the one who received them from the mouth of the Holy One, blessed be He,” Moses informed them of the commandments, the first of them being “the Unity of God,” followed by “all the commandments in this book.”
-The unity of God is the basis of all the other commandments and therefore comes first; on the other hand, the acceptance of the commandments creates the unity of God: “Since you have accepted the entire Torah upon yourselves with all its interpretations, details, and new promulgations, you have thus magnified God and exalted Him, that He alone will be your God; you will in no way avow another god.”
+After beginning the explanation of the Torah “with the Ten Commandments in order that they hear them with the explanation from the mouth of the one who received them from the mouth of the Holy One, blessed be He,” Moses informed them of the commandments, the first of them being “the Unity of God, as it is said, Hear, O Israel: the LORD our God, the LORD is One,” followed by “all the commandments in this book.”
+The unity of God is the basis of all the other commandments and therefore comes first; on the other hand, the acceptance of the commandments by the Israelites creates the unity of God: “Since you have accepted the entire Torah … you have thus magnified God and exalted Him, that He alone will be your God; you will in no way avow another god.”

-Nahmanides expounds the second half of 26:17 as a specification of “the entire Torah” that the Israelites accepted at the “exposition event,” that is, all the commandments in Deuteronomy.
+Nahmanides expounds the second half of 26:17 as a specification of “the entire Torah” that the Israelites accepted at the “explanation of the Torah event,” that is, all the commandments in Deuteronomy.
 Since he has already defined “that which is right and good” as a higher-level positive commandment, Nahmanides includes this important commandment among those mentioned in the second half of this verse: